juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/contacts_insert_resources_6.png"/>

 Now we can create an IAM user with an associated policy that allows them to execute APIs.
+This user must be used as the authorization header in calls to the function.

 <img src="images/contacts_insert_auth_1.png"/>